Black Belt (2007 film): Plot

 After they bury their master, they are forced to leave the dojo and go with the Japanese army.
-While on the way to the camp, they are encountered by the children of Captain Tanihara, who sought retribution after their father committed suicide due his defeat by Giryu.
+While on the way to the camp, they are encountered by the children of Captain Tanihara, who sought retribution after their father committed suicide due to his defeat by Giryu.
 Giryu is stabbed, but is rescued afterwards by a boy named Kenta, and aided by his elder sister, Hana, and father, Kenkichi.
 Consequently, Taikan and Choei are training new military recruits.
 During Giryu's stay at Kenkichi's household, he learns that a gang has been harassing the family and expressed their desire to take Hana away to be sold to a brothel.
 Initially, Giryu refuses to fight the gangsters, but is eventually persuaded by Kenta.
 Giryu finds the gang's hideout, he initially gains the upperhand, but is forced to stop after one of the gangsters managed to capture Kenta.
 While the gangsters beat Giryu, Kenta fortunately finds Taikan, who rushes to Giryu's aid.
 Having enough of Giryu's benevolence and hesitation in using karate to hurt people, Taikan leaves to focus on his duel with Takaomi Togo, another karate master, whom Taikan later kills, despite Choei's protests.
 Giryu and Kenta save Hana, as well as other abducted girls, and Hana is reunited with Kenkichi.
 The Imperial Japanese Army later declares Giryu a criminal, and General Hidehisa Goda orders his arrest.
 Choei reprimands Taikan for his negligence in saving Giryu, as well as for killing Togo.
 The gangs and the army later find Giryu in an open field; Goda threatens to shoot Giryu if he does not surrender.
 While Giryu is advancing toward Goda, Taikan arrives and knocks Goda out and challenges Giryu to a final duel.
 Giryu and Taikan both exchanged blows until the former delivers a hammer fist to Taikan and the two fell to the ground out of exhaustion.
 Taikan later apologizes to Giryu for his past actions, saying he finally understood the meaning of their master's karate style.
 In his dying breath, he declares Giryu to be the true successor to their master's black belt.